lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    *  `SerializeSignatureValue(CompositeSignatureValue) -> bytes`: Produce a byte string encoding the CompositeSignatureValue.

-   *  `DeserializeSignatureValue(bytes) -> pk`: Parse a byte string to recover a CompositeSignatureValue.
+   *  `DeserializeSignatureValue(bytes) -> signature`: Parse a byte string to recover a CompositeSignatureValue.
 This function can fail if the input byte string is malformed.

 A composite signature allows the security properties of the two underlying algorithms to be combined via standard signature operations `Sign()` and `Verify()`.